Azure/azure-quickstart-templates/101-managed-application/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This sample template deploys a Service catalog managed application definition that creates a single storage account as an application resource.
-The application definition demostrates how you can customize default application overview: header and description.
+The application definition demonstrates how you can customize default application overview: header and description.

 [To learn more about managed applications click here](https://docs.microsoft.com/en-us/azure/managed-applications/overview)